TechGoku/beldex-python/docs/source/outputs.rst

 .. code-block:: python

-    In [1]: from monero.daemon import Daemon
+    In [1]: from beldex.daemon import Daemon

-    In [2]: from monero.wallet import Wallet
+    In [2]: from beldex.wallet import Wallet

     In [3]: daemon = Daemon(port=28081)